 Athe heart of the Primary Years Programme (PYP) is the belief that best learning happens through collaboration.
 The program encourages children to broaden their horizons through meaningful experiences that shape their understanding of themselves and the world around them.
 We at Newlands believe that every learner is unique and special; therefore, education at Newlands is learner-centered: teachers support students in their growth and development in all areas, keeping in mind individual ability, need and learning style.

-Students’ learning in the classroom is supported by state of the art ICT resources such as multimedia, smart boards, iPad/ tablets and a colourful attractive environment.
-At Newlands PYP learning is not confined to the classroom alone.
+Students’ learning in the classroom is supported by state of the art ICT resources such as multimedia, smart boards, iPad/ tablets, and a colorful attractive environment.
+At Newlands, PYP learning is not confined to the classroom alone.
 The outdoors is explored for music, reading and art activities thus sharing not only the space but the joy of learning with others on campus.
 Within the school timetable, picnics and nature walks are organized at Beaconhouses’ farmhouse and Sports Complex.